What Is a Business Service & How Can AIOps Support It?

 We talk a lot about business services and how to keep them running at peak efficiency, but every now and then these questions arise: what exactly is a business service, how can I provide the best possible experience to my users, and how does it affect the performance of my IT estate?

 Digital business services often require a combination of backend elements like artificial intelligence and machine learning, high bandwidth throughput, connections to on-premises and cloud-based resources, and integrations with third-party applications as well.
 All those pieces are invisible to the user, who expects to turn on their laptop and use the service with no hassles.
-Similarly, the business leader who approved budget for the business service has an expectation that her investment will help the organization be more productive and profitable.
+Similarly, the business leader who approved budget has an expectation that her investment will help the organization be more productive and profitable.

 Meeting Business Services User Expectations

 Meeting those expectations is no easy task.
 When the business side of an organization wants a fast, efficient, and reliable way to manage payroll for hundreds or thousands of employees across multiple jurisdictions, it must align its needs and objectives with technical realities.
 IT operations isn’t worried about the business objective so much as it must determine how the new service connects to the resources it needs to do the job.
 Then it must monitor the performance of that service to ensure it is operating properly.

 What’s more, once the new business service is up and running, IT operations needs to understand how that new service affects the performance of every configuration item it touches, and vice versa.
 Everything is connected, whether directly or indirectly, and so IT operations must have a full, contextual view of the entire IT estate if it is to plan, integrate, monitor, maintain, and operate the enterprise effectively.